gvwilson/snailz/README.md

 > some of the tree snails in the region began growing unusually large.
 > Your team is now collecting and analyzing specimens from affected regions
 > to determine if a mutant gene makes snails more susceptible to the pollution.
+>
+> Each genomic assay is performed by putting samples of a snail's tissue
+> into some small wells in a plastic [microplate][microplate].
+> An inert material is placed in other wells as a control;
+> the wells are then treated with chemicals and photographed,
+> and the brightness of each well shows how reactive the material was.

 `snailz` generates several related sets of data: